How to multiply two fractions?

 - Start by reducing fractions to lower terms (simplifying).

-- Reduce math fractions to lower terms, online, with explanations.
+- Internal link > Reduce common ordinary fractions to the lowest terms, online, with explanations

 - Factor the numerators and the denominators of the reduced fractions: break them down to their prime factors.

-- Calculate the prime factors of numbers, online calculator
+- External link > Check whether numbers are prime or not.
+Calculate the prime factors of the composite numbers, online calculator.

 - Above the fraction bar we write the product of all the prime factors of the fractions' numerators, without doing any calculations.